-Our Board presently has nine members.
-However, one of our Class III directors, Dr. Plotkin, has advised the Board of his decision to retire effective as of the date of the Annual Meeting.
-The Board has no current plans to fill the vacancy upon the effective date of Dr. Plotkin's resignation.
-There are three directors in the class whose term of office expires in 2018: Arnold L. Oronsky, Ph.D., Francis R. Cano, Ph.D. and Peggy V. Phillips, each of whom is a nominee for director and currently a director of the Company.
-Drs.
-Oronsky and Cano and Ms. Phillips were previously elected by the stockholders in 2015.
-If each nominee is elected at the Annual Meeting, each of these nominees will serve until the 2021 Annual Meeting and until his or her successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
-There were six directors in attendance at our 2017 Annual Meeting.
+Our Board presently has eight members.
+There are three directors in the class whose term of office expires in 2019: Dennis A. Carson, M.D., Eddie Gray, and Laura Brege, each of whom is a nominee for director and currently a director of the Company.
+Dr. Carson, Mr. Gray and Ms. Brege were previously elected by the stockholders in 2016.
+If each nominee is elected at the Annual Meeting, each of these nominees will serve until the 2022 Annual Meeting and until his or her successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
+We have a policy encouraging our directors' attendance at our annual meetings.
+There were six directors in attendance at our 2018 Annual Meeting.